Amirularif/Blazor-Collapsible-Sidebar/README.md

 ## Features

-- **Expandable and Collapsible:** Click to expand or collapse the sidebar to a minimal icon view.
+- **Expandable and Collapsible:** Click to collapse the sidebar to a minimal icon view.
+And expand for a full sidebar view.
 - **Smooth Transitions:** Animated transitions for expanding and collapsing the sidebar.

+## Guide on how to achieve this